timothyhull/breadpool-self-eval/docs/evaluations.md

         Dear Breadpool (He/Him; Rose City Rollers),

         This is an automated email from Certification, designed to let you know that **REDACTED** (as a(n) Tournament Head Official) filled out an eval for Blood Fest, an event from 1/18/2025 to 1/19/2025, involving 1 sanctioned games for JRDA, during which you served as PBT.
-Here is the evaluation:

     === "Evaluation :material-cursor-default-click-outline:"